maxgarvey/mavengo/README.md

-# mavengo
-a library to call maven commands from within go
+This is going to be a simple wrapper library for calling maven commands with golang